Scanning barcode on the parcel

 Trying to figure out who is responsible if a package is delivered to the wrong address or if a parcel is lost or stolen can be a frustrating process.
-First, you have to take the time to find out whom to call about the lost shipment and do the footwork to determine if the merchant, shipping, or package delivery company is accountable for the missing parcel.
+To attempt to recover the package, you have to take the time to find out whom to call about the lost shipment and do the footwork to determine if the merchant, shipping, or package delivery company is accountable for the missing parcel.
 Then, once you’ve identified the party responsible for the lost parcel, you have to go through the sometimes complicated steps to arrive at a satisfactory solution.
-This becomes even more difficult when determining who is responsible for lost packages at work.

-The consumer is responsible for pursuing a resolution for a lost package or stolen package
+Who is responsible for filing a lost or stolen package claim?

-So who is responsible for lost packages at work or at home?
-As the recipient or buyer, you are ultimately responsible for resolving the issue of a lost or stolen package delivery.
+So who is responsible for lost packages?
+As the recipient or buyer, you are ultimately responsible for resolving issues related to a lost or stolen package, especially if the carrier sent confirmation that it was delivered.
 It is up to you to reach out to the sender or merchant with your tracking information, make a claim with the delivery service, and in some instances, report the crime to the local police.
 In most jurisdictions, laws don’t clearly define who is responsible for a lost, misdirected, or stolen delivery.
 The onus is on the buyer to contact the relevant parties and seek reconciliation.2

 Who is responsible if a package is delivered to the wrong address?